 It’s a fear that is one of the biggest obstacles that we have left to maneuver.
 I feel terrible that she feels that way, but no matter how much I reassure her that she has nothing to fear, or how much I prove to her on a daily basis that I am in love with her, the possibility of starting up the emotional affair again scares her.

-I thought also about what if I did go.
-I honestly think that it would be extremely awkward seeing and talking to her again after all this time.
+Additionally, I thought about what if I did go.
+Honestly, I think that it would be extremely awkward seeing and talking to her again after all this time.
 I look at Tanya differently now, as the fantasy has been over and the affair fog has lifted for quite some time – much like how Linda described her feelings towards her old high school flame.
 I was in love with a feeling – not the person.
 It’s the same feeling, but with more strength and meaning, that I have again for Linda.

-In “How to Survive an Affair,” Dr. Gunzburg says: “Accepting does not mean that you agree with the affair in any way.
+“Accepting does not mean that you agree with the affair in any way.
 It does not mean that you just lie down and let your partner walk all over you.
 It does not mean that you give up and let your needs go unmet.

 Rather, accepting that the affair happened is about making a positive move toward a fruitful future.
 It is about letting go of the affair so that you can move forward.
 Instead of getting buried by dwelling on the past, you have the power and the choice to make a step and move forward.
 You can accept the past as a means of learning how to make a better future with your partner.”